19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Human.md

 ## Lucky

-At the start of each session, you gain a [Reroll Token](../../Game%20Procedures/Die%20Rolling%20Mechanics/Reroll%20Tokens.md).
+At the start of each session, humans gain a [Reroll Token](../../Game%20Procedures/Die%20Rolling%20Mechanics/Reroll%20Tokens.md).
 Only applies to PCs.

 ## Old Age

 80-100

-## Ancient Language
+## Language

-Druidic
+Common

 ## Human [Ancestry](Ancestry.md) (Lore)